-This article is produced by scandiweb
+This article is produced with scandiweb's eCommerce expertise

-What is usability testing?
+What is website usability testing?

-In simple terms, usability testing is part of ecommerce web design services and is all about understanding how users experience your website.
+In simple terms, usability testing is part of eCommerce web design services and is all about understanding how users experience your website.
 A usability test helps you evaluate the user-friendliness of your web design.

 To reach that goal, begin defining your testing objectives.
 For example: